 The school will actively seek support from other agencies as needed (i.e. the local authority, LGfL, UK Safer Internet Centre's Professionals' Online Safety Helpline (POSH), NCA CEOP, Prevent Officer, Police, IWF).
-We will inform parents/carers of online-safety incidents involving their children, and the Police where staff or pupils engage in or are subject to behaviour which we consider is particularly disturbing or breaks the law (particular procedures are in place for sexting and upskirting; see section below).
+We will inform parents/carers of online-safety incidents involving their children, and the Police Updated Sept 2023 where staff or pupils engage in or are subject to behaviour which we consider is particularly disturbing or breaks the law (particular procedures are in place for sexting and upskirting; see section below).

-Sexting - sharing nudes and semi-nudes
+Sharing nudes and semi-nudes

-All schools (regardless of phase) should refer to the updated UK Council for Internet Safety (UKCIS) guidance on sexting - now referred to as Sharing nudes and semi-nudes: advice for education settings to avoid unnecessary criminalisation of children.
-NB - where one of the parties is over 18, this is no longer sexting but child sexual abuse.
+All schools (regardless of phase) should refer to the updated UK Council for Internet Safety (UKCIS) guidance on sharing nudes and semi-nudes (Sharing nudes and semi-nudes: advice for education settings) to avoid unnecessary criminalisation of children.
+NB - where one of the parties is over 18, this is no longer sharing nudes or semi nudes, but child sexual abuse.